Xunnamius/memoize/README.md

 function doExpensiveAnalysisOfFile({
   useCached,
   activateFunctionality = true,
-  // We only want to use a subset options when calculating the cache "id".
+  // We only want to use a subset of options as the cache id components.
   ...cacheIdComponents
 }: {
   filePath: string;